 "This is a book that will stand the test of time.
 If you’re interested in the U. S. Navy, you must have this book in your library."—Journal of America's Military Past

 "The Supercarriers is great for those looking for a comprehensive introduction to this subject.
 Wargamers may find the technical specifications and air group listing useful. ...The Supercarriers should interest those whose primary focus is history."—Naval Historical Foundation

 "This is a very readable overview of the operational history of these ships.
 The author has supported this with a wide range of photographs, maps and appendices of technical information.
 Information on the ships; data about their aircraft ranging from lumbering piston-engine Skyraiders to Tomcat and Hornet supersonic jets; information on their weapons systems and on the deployment and composition of their Air Wings."—World Ship Society: Warships 178

 “The strength of this book is in the author’s ability to take technical subjects and describe them in an easy to understand way, thus enabling readers with little knowledge of naval and aviation matters to follow his descriptions and explanations.
 At the same time, the author’s attention to detail should satisfy even readers who served aboard one of these mighty vessels.
 Each chapters covers significant events in the histories of these ships, from their conception in the early days of the atomic era to their eventual retirement in the post-Cold War period.”—Military Heritage

 "This is an excellent study of these ocean-going giants and their equipment."—Aeroplane Monthly (UK)

-Andrew Faltum served as an air intelligence officer aboard USS Midway home ported in Yokosuka, Japan, before joining the Navy Reserve, retiring as a commander.
+Andrew Faltum served as an air intelligence officer on board USS Midway home ported in Yokosuka, Japan, before joining the Navy Reserve, where he retired as a commander.
 He is the author of The Independence Light Aircraft Carriers and The Essex Aircraft Carriers.